Multiple Sclerosis Fellowship

 - Research: All MS fellows must conduct a research project in parallel with ongoing clinical responsibilities with the goal of at least one presentation of their findings at a national meeting and at least one peer reviewed journal article by the end of the fellowship.
 The fellowship schedule should provide the opportunity to spend approximately ½ of the fellow’s time dedicated to this research project.
 The research project may be a novel project created by the fellow in consultation with the Program Director and a research mentor or may be part of the larger research program of a member of the MS Center’s research faculty.

-Daniel Harrison, M.D.
-Assistant Professor of Neurology and Program Director for the Neuroimmunology/MS Fellowship.
-Research interests: Utilization of novel MRI techniques in MS.
+Assistant Professor of Neurology and Program Director for the Neuroimmunology/MS Fellowship

-Horea Rus, MD, PhD.
-Professor of Neurology.
-Research interests: Neuroimmunology of MS; Role of B cells and Genetic Markers of Disease Activity in MS.
+Research interests: Neuroimmunology of MS; Role of B cells and Genetic Markers of Disease Activity in MS

-David Benavides, MD, PhD.
-Assistant Professor of Neurology.
-Research interests: Immunology and treatment of autoimmune encephalitis.
+Research interests: Immunology and treatment of autoimmune encephalitis

 Eligibility and Application